sequelize/umzug/README.md

 // export the type helper exposed by umzug, which will have the `context` variable inferred export type Migration = typeof umzug._types.migration;

-// Checks migrations and run them if they are not already applied.
-To keep
-// track of the executed migrations, a table (and sequelize model) called SequelizeMeta
-// will be automatically created (if it doesn't exist already) and parsed. umzug.up();
+umzug.up();
 ```